CallinCeriani/blast2tree/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](https://bioconda.github.io/)

-A experimental Linux pipeline designed around fungi to quickly get genus-level identification for many genomes of uncertain classification at your chosen classification level.
+An experimental Linux pipeline designed around fungi to quickly get genus-level identification for many genomes that have been sampled of uncertain classification at your chosen classification level.
 In addition, sequences of interest are generated for manual perusal.

 **Requires:**
 - Working conda or miniconda installation [miniconda](https://www.anaconda.com/download/success)